-The Unit collects data on the situation of fundamental rights in the EU with respect to its specific areas of work.
-This is done through comparable data collection and analysis, and identification of trends, which is underpinned by in-depth legal and policy analysis.
-The Unit's outputs are in the form of reports, focus papers and databases.
+The Unit undertakes research on the situation of fundamental rights in the EU with respect to its specific areas of work.
+This is done through comparable data collection and analysis, and identification of trends, which is underpinned by indepth legal, socio-legal and policy analysis.
+The Unit's outputs are primarily in the form of reports, position papers and databases.

-The Unit contributes to better law, policy making and implementation by providing independent evidence-based advice, which it delivers to different actors - including EU institutions and EU agencies in the Justice and Home Affairs field.
+The Unit contributes to better law, policy making and implementation by providing independent evidence-based advice, which it delivers to different actors - including EU institutions and EU agencies in the Justice and Home Affairs field, as well as Member States.